 It is said that if 2018 was the year where everyone talked about AI, 2019 will be the year of ‘practical AI’.
 With this being said, AI can be actually used to solve real problems that HR and talent leaders face daily.
 This will enable HR leaders to look at the technology very practically to find ways it can support their goals.AI-embedded HR technologies can also help companies improve the employee experience.
 The employee experience begins with the candidate experience, and AI enhances the entire employee lifecycle from recruiting through offboarding.
-AI can help businesses treat their candidates and employees as if they are loyal customers.
+AI assists businesses in treating their employees as well as candidates as their loyal customers.

-Improving the employee experience increases employee engagement and enhances company culture.
+One way to enhance company culture is to improve employee experience which leads to increased employee engagement.
 Through every advancement taking place, AI-driven technologies will definitely continue to improve and increase throughout the HR sector.
 For HR, this has a wide range of impacts; from better employee engagement to removing unconscious bias, from improving employee healthcare to streamlining recruitment, AI has a vast array of application areas.
 In fact, Machine Learning as a Service (MLaaS) can be embedded within new HR technologies, redefining every HR functionality.

 A study by the International Working Group (IWG) found that 70% of employees across the globe worked remotely every week in 2018, proving that remote working has entered the mainstream and is no longer considered an exception to certain job roles.
 This is supposed to take a front end in 2019.
 For this, technology has been a key enabler for organizations to spread out globally using a remote workforce.
 Thus drastically reducing the infrastructure costs and has helped access otherwise inaccessible talent.
 Remote working is also viewed as a huge employee and company benefit, top talent will be looking to work for companies that are keeping ahead of the times and offering this type of working schedule.
-Management can also take advantage of e-learning to upskill in how to manage a remote team effectively.
+Management authorities can take advantage of e-learning by learning to manage a remote team which will upskill profile.

 This trend of remote working is only going to keep picking up.
 At the current rate, remote platforms will become preferable to face-to-face communication, owing to the additional capabilities they provide.
 As studies already indicate that this technology is useful in ensuring the productivity of remote workers, AI will help manage remote staff in a more organized manner helping them prioritize their workload and offer instant feedback.
 With software such as Slack, Asana and other HR cloud based platforms, remote working has been made easy to accommodate, which is great, as remote working has been shown to increase loyalty, productivity and boost brand reputation.